HOK Partners With U.S. Green Building Council on Design of New Orphanage and Children’s Center in Haiti

 The main three-story, L-shaped structure is organized around a central courtyard a focal point for the orphanage’s social life.
 It is flanked by kitchen, dining and training spaces.
 The design responds to the dense urban condition and prevailing easterly trade winds by organizing all the spaces around a courtyard facing east.
 As with the vernacular “Gingerbread” style of Haiti, the building rises around this courtyard and features deep outdoor balconies.

-“Our goal is to create a nurturing and restorative place,” said HOK’s Thomas Knittel, AIA, LEED AP, design leader in the firm’s Seattle studio.
-“We are striving for net zero water and waste, and for the building to provide a net positive energy source.”
+The design team is striving for net zero water and waste, and for the building to provide a net positive energy source.

 The design of the building massing, orientation, openings and materials take full advantage of passive design principles to provide a healthy, comfortable environment.
 Building systems will require minimal maintenance and provide independence from the city’s unreliable power grid.
 They will harness excess energy to power street lights and public charging stations on the street.